The Freedom Theatre: Juliano Mer Khamis

 On 4 April 2011, Juliano Mer Khamis was killed by a masked gunman near the Freedom Theatre and was pronounced dead en route to the hospital.
-The murder remains unsolved despite being investigated by four separate authorities: the Israeli police, the Palestinian police, the Israeli Defense Forces (IDF), and Shin Bet.
+The murder remains unsolved despite being investigated by four separate authorities: the Israeli police, the Palestinian police, the Israel Defense Forces (IDF), and Shin Bet.
 Speculation over the motivation behind his death has garnered media attention at the local and international level generating several theories as to the identity of the murderer.

 Mer Khamis was not always viewed favourably by Palestinians or Israelis.
 Some Palestinian conservatives considered his liberal views corrupted youth in the camp, while some right-wing Israelis saw him as a traitor and an agent of Palestinian resistance.
 However, he believed that his work in the theatre was a means of implementing and teaching universal values of freedom that were separate from any political agenda.
 Within the theatre, Mer Khamis' legacy continues through his students, audiences, and admirers.
 Recently the theatre's youth acting group wrote and performed an original play called Stolen Dreams an homage to his legacy as a "symbol of culture."